thinkiai/thinkiai/README.md

 ## 🔐 Legal Notice

-🛑 **Copyright © 2025 Kandi Chantilly Johnson.
+🛑 **Copyright © 2025 Thinki AI by Kandi Chantilly Johnson.
 All Rights Reserved.**

 This project, design, branding, and all associated code are the intellectual property of Kandi Chantilly Johnson.
 No part of this code, layout, or system may be reused, reproduced, redistributed, or modified without **express written permission**.